About the Youth Employment and Training Programme (YETP)

 If I have participated in YETP before, can I apply for YETP again?

 Yes, you are welcome to apply for YETP again as far as you fullfil the admission requirements.
-If you have participated in YETP before, after initial screening, you may enrol on elective courses with the assistance of the case manager, or apply for workplace attachment training or on-the-job training vacancies.
-On recommendation of their case managers, trainees may also enrol on a core course.
+If you have participated in YETP before, after initial screening, you may apply for workplace attachment training or on-the-job training vacancies, or, with the assistance of your case manager, enrol in training courses of ERB or YETP, or workplace attachment training or on-the-job training.

 How can I join YETP?